bitmxittz/Full-Comiplation-Guide/README.md

     addnode=nd4.bitmxittz.com
     addnode=nd5.bitmxittz.com

-to save and exit, if using nano press cntr+O then cntl+x, if using vim press Esc :wq hit "Enter".
+to save and exit, if using nano press "cntr+O" then press "cntl+x", if using vim press "Esc" type ":wq" hit "Enter".

 home: